boardcon/EM3566/docs/source/software.rst

 5.13 M.2 SATA
 ^^^^^^^^^^^^^^

 Format SSD to ext4 file system,then connect to board.
-Execute the follow command to mount ssd
+Execute the follow command to mount SSD.

 .. code-block::